 - need adjustable seating for their height or other adaptive or assistive equipment

-- need to sit in the front of the classroom due to visual impairments
+- need to sit in the front of the classroom due to vision problems

-- miss class time due to medical appointments
+- miss class time to go to medical appointments

-- need additional time for classroom assignments and homework
+- need extra time for classroom assignments and homework

 - need to restrict physical activities and lifting